 This post applies to the following GoPro models [Amazon links]:

-Why would you want to make a time-lapse video?
+Why make a GoPro time-lapse video?

 They’re simple to create